Skip to main content

 Your cat may sleep on different parts of your body for different reasons, too.
 Some cats delight in sleeping on their human’s head.
 This might be uncomfortable for you, but your cat might prefer it because your head doesn’t move often as you sleep.
 Your head also radiates heat, so your cat might curl himself up on your pillow to stay warm during the night.

-Some cats prefer to sleep on your chest.
-As you sleep, your slow and steady breathing could be appealing to your cat.
+Some cats prefer to doze on your chest.
+As you sleep, your slow and steady breathing could be appealing to them.
 Your chest also creates a broad, relatively flat area where your cat can soak up a lot of your body heat.

 Cat sitting in an owner's lap, looking up at a laptop